firmhub/relm/guide/readme.md

 #### #9 [Combining components](#TODO)

-Create a login form using the components we have created in preceeding tutorials.
+Create a login form using the components we have created in previous tutorials.
 Since the pattern of combining components will be used frequently in our application, there is a relm helper for that purpose.

 *Introduction to: `combineComponents`*